tychosoft/tychoext/CONTRIBUTING.md

 # Contributing to this project

-This project is publicly licensed and will have a public home project on https://www.github.com/tychosoft.
-This will an issue tracker where people can submit public bug reports, a wiki for hosting project documentation, and a public git repo.
+This project is publicly licensed C# project and will have a public home on https://www.github.com/tychosoft.
+This will an issue tracker where people can submit public bug reports, and a public git repo.
+All project documentation will also be found either in a project wiki or in the projects repo.

-Given that I may be without connectivity at times the public git repo is really more a publication point and stable survivable public location I will use for packaging.

 ## CI Integration